Baltemor369/GuessTheNumber/README.md

 ## Contributing

-Icon create by [Roundicons](https://www.flaticon.com/fr/auteurs/roundicons) - Flaticon
+Icon created by [Roundicons](https://www.flaticon.com/fr/auteurs/roundicons) - Flaticon

 Contributions to this project are welcome!
 Whether it's bug fixes, feature enhancements, or UI improvements, your contributions will make the game even better.